eyssette/text2quiz/README.md

 # Text2quiz

-Text2quiz is a quiz app, build with [Svelte Kit](https://kit.svelte.dev/), that allows you to transform text into a quiz.
-10 question types are available.
+Text2quiz is a quiz app, build with [Svelte Kit](https://kit.svelte.dev/), that allows you to transform a text into a quiz.
+13 question types are available.

 [TODO](https://github.com/eyssette/text2quiz/projects/1)